In this video, I demonstrate how to safely remove laundry from your washer and dryer if you have osteoporosis, compression fractures or weak joints.

 5. Turn Your Feet in the Direction of Your Body

-And always, with all loads, turn your feet in the direction that you are turning your body.
+Always, with all loads, turn your feet in the direction that you are turning your body.

-And, so, I hope that helps you with your laundry, keeping you safe.
+I hope that helps you with your laundry, keeping you safe.
 I’m Margaret from MelioGuide.

 Activities of Daily Living